Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19

 What are the health and safety protocols I will need to follow when I come to campus?

-If you will be coming on campus we have Screening Checkpoints at designated building entrances where you will be asked to complete a questionnaire.
+If you will be coming on campus we have Screening Checkpoints at designated building entrances where you will be asked to complete a health questionnaire.
 Face masks and social distancing of at least 6 feet will be required.
+If you will be using our student services, you are encouraged to make an appointment before coming on campus.
+Check Student Support Services for a list of services and links to pages with specific hours, formats, and contact information for each area.

 Yes, everyone who comes to campus will be required to complete the COVID-19 Screening Procedure once per day, prior to entering a building.
 If you have questions, please contact the COVID Call Line at 608-789-6262 or email COVID19@westerntc.edu.